Azure/iotedge-lorawan-starterkit/README.md

 ## Current limitations

-- Multigateway works but is not fully tested and you need to implement message deduplication after IoT Hub, if multiples gateways are used in the same range of the device we recommend setting the gateway tag "GatewayID" on the device twins with the IoT Edge ID of the preferred gateway for that device.
+- We support multigateway but currently you need to implement message deduplication after IoT Hub, if multiples gateways are used in the same range of the device and you don't want duplicate messages or redundancy we recommend setting the gateway tag "GatewayID" on the device twins with the IoT Edge ID of the preferred gateway for that device.
 - No Class B and C
 - No ADR
 - Tested only for EU868 and US915 frequency